GULibrarySandbox/intro-data-wrangle/content/2-lesson.md

 If OpenRefine does not automatically open within your browser after launch, point your browser at `http://127.0.0.1:3333/` or `http://localhost:3333` to launch the program.{% endcapture %}
 {% include card.md header="Launch OpenRefine" text=text %}
-{% capture alert %}Note: Keep the terminal window hosting Java open the in the background.{% endcapture %} {% include alert.md text=alert color="warning" %}
+{% capture alert %}Note: Keep the terminal window hosting Java open in the background.{% endcapture %} {% include alert.md text=alert color="warning" %}
 {% include figure.html img="ORJava.JPG" alt="Terminal Java" caption="Keep the terminal window open when using OpenRefine" width="75%" %}

 -----